chilcano/hello-dapp/02-add-smart-contrat-and-react.md

   Block #1:            0x86bf691a191f3cba2f7b95d9064c628a122f53bdaaf86c32e2ad657a5f744541
 ```

-## 2. Update React app to interact with contract
+## 2. Update React app to interact with the contract

 ```sh
 ## Interact with the contract from React